NHL Moves Southward Part II

 The relative scarcity of Yankees in Raleigh and Nashville leave those two markets at a disadvantage.
 It doesn't mean they can not have a sustained fan base, but the task is more challenging in those two locations.

 In the case of Atlanta, one out of every six native US residents was born in the north.
-In Tampa four two out of very five native US residents was born up north.
+In Tampa two out of very five native US residents was born up north.

 And just for fun here are the number of Canadians living in NHL markets: